 Armed with intelligence and a list of high-profile radicals, Palmer was ready to take action.
-The ensuing Palmer Raids were a series of high-profile raids conducted by the Justice Department with the goal of arresting and deporting radical leftists.
+In the ensuing Palmer Raids, the Justice Department conducted a series of high-profile raids with the goal of arresting and deporting radical leftists.

 The Palmer Raids and the Red Scare